 However, recent trends indicate that this may be changing and the appeal of larger three-bedroom properties is increasing.

-While one- and two-bedroom flats will never become less popular with landlords and tenants alike, one of the legacies of the Covid-19 pandemic is a ‘race for space’ which is coming to affect the housing market more and more as the months go on.
+While one- and two-bedroom flats will never become less popular, one of the legacies of the Covid-19 pandemic is a ‘race for space’ which is coming to affect the housing market more and more as the months go on.

 This global event caused more people to spend more time indoors than ever before, and this has led many to rethink what is most important for them with their homes.
 Additionally, working from home is becoming increasingly common despite the desire of many commercial building owners to force people back to the office.
 This is a trend that is not going away, and when people work from home, they need more space than before.